What We Mean When We Talk About 'Suburban Women Voters'

 "And starting with [Bill] Clinton they started to get a little less red, a little less red, a little less red.
 And now you really have a lot of suburbs that are increasingly not just less red, but blue and darker shades of blue," he added.

 Exit polls show that in 1980s presidential elections, suburban voters were decidedly more Republican than Democratic.
 That slid in the 1990s, and today, there is a more even split.
-In the 2016 election, 49 percent of suburban voters voted for Donald Trump, and 45 percent voted for Hillary Clinton.
+In the 2016 election, 49 percent of suburban voters voted for Donald Trump and 45 percent voted for Hillary Clinton.

 Much of the way we talk about suburbs today is simply mired in the politics of the past.

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.